straider/challenges/LearningPath/2016/Java/WebServices/CXF/REST/Tomcat/README.md

 Register the steps necessary, from scratch, to develop a simple REST service using CXF and running with Tomcat.

+## How to run a CXF REST service using Tomcat, without Spring?

+> With Maven all that is required is to include the Tomcat Maven Plugin.
+It also requires a proper WAR package and a CXFNonSpringJaxrsServlet configuration in web.xml, under WEB-INF/ sub-folder.

-## How to run a CXF REST service using Tomcat?
+## How to run a CXF REST service using Tomcat, with Spring?

 # Steps